Easy Vegan Caesar Salad

 Overhead shot of the ingredients you need to make dairy free Caesar salad dressing: silken tofu, white miso paste, capers, fresh garlic, garlic powder, salt, pepper, a lemon, and olive oil.

-Vegan Caesar Dressing Ingredients
+Vegan Caesar Dressing + Salad Ingredients

 Two side by side photos that are overhead shots of a Vitamix blender before and after blending the ingredients for a vegan caesar salad dressing.